ladybug-tools/hb-radiance-primer/text/components/Annual_Glare_Metrics.md

 * ##### results [Required]
 An list of annual Radiance result files from the "HB Imageless Annual Glare" component (containing the .dgp files and the sun-up-hours.txt).
 This can also be just the path to the folder containing these result files.
 * ##### occ_sch
 An annual occupancy schedule as a Ladybug Data Collection or a HB-Energy schedule object.
 This can also be the identifier of a schedule in your HB-Energy schedule library.
 Any value in this schedule that is 0.1 or above will be considered occupied.
-If None, a schedule from 9AM to 5PM on weekdays will be used.
+If None, a schedule from 8AM to 6PM on all days will be used.
 * ##### glare_thresh
 Threshold for glare autonomy (GA) in DGP (default: 0.4).
 * ##### grid_filter